mcba1n/chessboard-arrows/README.md

 </html>
 ```
 ## Options
-chessboard-arrows is initialised by `ChessboardArrows(resFactor, colour)`, where the following parameters are given as arguments:
+chessboard-arrows is initialised by `ChessboardArrows(id[, resFactor, colour])`, where the following parameters are given as arguments:
+  * `id`: the board wrapper ID.
   * `resFactor`: the ratio of the canvas size and board size.
 Increase this to get a higher DPI.
   * `colour`: the colour of the arrows and circles.